cindykathleen/nomnom-notes/README.md

 ### Map features
 * An interactive map will show the locations of the restaurants in each list
+* User can only load the map 250 times per 24 hours

 ### Collaboration features
 * User can choose to share their lists with other registered users